rmkoesterer/uga/README.rst

 ************

 This software uses an array of Python modules and R packages.
 Thus, the easiest method for installation is using a `conda`_ environment.
-The following lists display versions used during development.
-These modules can be installed easily using the environment.yml file included with this distribution as described in the Pre-installation section below.
+The required modules can be installed easily using the environment.yml file included with this distribution as described in the Pre-installation section below.

 .. _`conda`: http://conda.pydata.org/docs/